 To be qualified and eligible for this Pilot Program, employees assigned to participate must possess a current Part 107A certified pilot's license prior to the first day of the employee's assigned training class to enter the Pilot Program (see Attachment 1).
 It is anticipated the employees assigned to the first series of training class will begin on September 23, 2019.
-For employees assigned to the second series of training class, it is anticipated the start date will be September 30, 2019.
+For employees assigned to the second series of training class, it is anticipated the start date will be September 30, 2019; the third series of training class, anticipated start date November 18, 2019; and the forth series of training class, anticipated start date is February 3, 2020.
 An employee listed on Attachment 1 who does not possess a valid Part 107A certified pilot's license on the first day of the class to which the employee is assigned will not be eligible to participate in this Pilot Program.
-Upon successful completion of the Pilot, participating employees remaining in the program will be reimbursed for the costs such employees incurred to obtain the 107A certification, up to a maximum of five hundred dollars (\$500).
+Employees successful in the participation of the Pilot and who remain in the program will be eligible for reimbursement on April 30, 2020, for the costs such employees incurred to obtain the 107A certification, up to a maximum of five hundred dollars (\$500).
 Employees shall be required to provide sufficient evidence and/or receipts to be eligible for such reimbursement.
-Employees must successfully complete all Company required training (includes forty hours of training at the Winters training facility), assessment, and adhere to all applicable regulations, including the Code of

-Safe Practices 405A.
+Employees may be Title 200 or Title 300 as designated by the parties (Attachment 1).
+To remain in the Pilot Program, employees must successfully complete all Company required training (includes forty hours of training at the Winters training facility), assessment, and adhere to all applicable regulations, including the Code of Safe Practices 405A.
 The parties agree to jointly develop the UAS Operator assessment.
 Further, employees shall provide reasonable care in the use of UAVs and not engage in reckless operations.

 Employees participating in the Pilot will work within their existing classifications and schedules.
-However, such employees will be able to operate drones within the performance of their duties, as authorized by their supervisor, under the aforementioned use scenarios.
-Considerations of appropriate UAV operation should include assessment to determine the following: a decreased risk of fall, to eliminate pole-to-pole barriers (such as in canyons), reduced risk due to damaged poles, and/or due to hazardous terrain and vegetation concerns.
+However, such employees will be able to operate drones within the performance of their duties, as authorized by their supervisor, under the af orementioned use scenarios.
+Considerations of appropriate UAV operation should include assessment to determine the following: a decreased risk of f all, to eliminate pole-to-pole barriers (such as in canyons), reduced risk due to damaged poles, and/or due to hazardous terrain and vegetation concerns.

 The Company may assign employees participating in the program to overtime in any location the Company determines a UAV is needed.
-Provided, and if applicable, the Company first attempts to call out an employee listed on Attachment 1 pursuant to Title 212, who otherwise would be eligible for such call-out pursuant to Title 212.
+Provided, and if applicable, the Company first attempts to call out an employee listed on Attachment 1 pursuant to Title 212, who otherwise would be eligible f or such call-out pursuant to Title 212.
 Similarly, prearranged overtime (POT) may be assigned to a participating employee in any location the Company determines a UAV is needed.
 Provided, and if applicable, the Company first offers the POT to an employee listed on Attachment 1 headquartered in that area.
 Employees performing drone operations on POT shall have those hours excluded from the consideration of equalization, pursuant to Section 208.16.